Whether you’re installing a new air conditioner or looking to maximize your current one, having it level is important.

 - Higher energy bills due to less efficient cooling.

-If your air conditioner isn’t level, it may vibrate excessively.
-This can cause annoying sounds when running and even require air conditioning repair.
+If your air conditioner isn’t level, it might vibrate excessively.
+This can create obnoxious noises when on and even require air conditioning repair.

 - Put extra strain on parts and wear them out faster.